sahilsama/solana-poker-game/README.md

 ## Start coding:

 - To connect to the database import supabase client **`import { supabase } from '@/lib/initSupabase'`** and use it to interact with the database.
-See auto generated DB API docs at [https://supabase.com/dashboard/project/wopdxclmoplvvquzndei/api](https://supabase.com/dashboard/project/wopdxclmoplvvquzndei/api) message @elt97 if you need access.
+See auto generated DB API docs at [https://supabase.com/dashboard/project/wopdxclmoplvvquzndei/api](https://supabase.com/dashboard/project/wopdxclmoplvvquzndei/api) message @sahilsama if you need access.

 - To create API routes create a route.ts file in the api directory and export a default function that takes a request and response object as arguments.
 See the example in the api directory.